nebs/NPCricket/README.md

 ## About

-Cricket is an iOS library for sending feedback directly from within the app.
+Cricket is an iOS library for sending feedback from within your app.

-#### Sample use case:
+#### Typical Scenario:

 1. Alice wants to leave feedback.
 She shakes her phone.
 2. Cricket grabs a screenshot of the current screen.